Late at night in a graveyard

 "This looks like as good a place as any," he said hopefully.

-One-Eyed Billy set the lantern down and started digging.
+One-Eyed Billy set the lantern down and started to dig.